joshuag/medasync/Engineer-Challege.md

 Every patient should have at least one treatment.

-Discharge should always be after Intake.
+The Discharge date and time should always be after the Intake date and time.

 Example Input: